 Figure 18.
-Inflow angle of attack α (left) and inflow sideslip angle β_s (right) at the Prandtl probe.
+Inflow angle of attack α (a) and inflow sideslip angle β_s (b) at the Prandtl probe.
 Adapted from Elfert (2021).

 Figure 19 compares the time histories of the sideslip angle and the yaw angle, showing a strong correlation and also an increasing range of variation of the yaw angle with the power setting.
-For a low power setting of 0.4, the yaw angle varies between -40° and $+40^{\circ}$, which means the kite just sways left and right without completing any loop manoeuvres.
-For higher power settings, the range of variation increases but only occasionally reaches the extreme values -90° and $+90^{\circ}$.
-Because a complete turning manoeuvre requires the yaw angle to yary by 180° while the straight path sections of a figure of eight even complete turning manoeuvre requires the yaw angle to vary by 180° , while the straight-path sections of a figure-of-eight even expand this range by 10 to 30° in positive and negative directions, it is clear that even at higher power settings, the kite only sways left and right, rarely completing full loop manoeuvres.
-The main reason for this was the relatively high elevation angle $(76 - 78^{\circ})$ during towing, which effectively depowers the kite and lowers its flight speed.
+For a low power setting of 0.4, the yaw angle varies between -40 and $+40^{\circ}$, which means the kite just sways left and right without completing any loop manoeuvres.
+For higher power settings, the range of variation increases but only occasionally reaches the extreme values -90 and $+90^{\circ}$.
+Because a complete turning manoeuvre requires the yaw angle to vary by 180° , while the straight-path sections of a figure eight even expand this range by 10 to 30° in positive and negative directions, it is clear that even at higher power settings, the kite only sways left and right, rarely completing full loop manoeuvres.
+The main reason for this was the relatively high elevation angle ($76-78^{\circ}$) during towing, which effectively depowers the kite and lowers its flight speed.